Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: One-step game

 \subsection{Final remarks and ansatz for the general game}

 Similarly to the one step case, a Nash equilibrium for the general game will keep the state process $(X^{x,y,I}_t,Y^{y,I}_t)$ in the closure of $\mathbb{W}^1\cap \mathbb{W}^2$ by a possible lump installation at time $0$, and successive infinitesimal installations for $t>0$.
 With this in mind, the previous computations provide a good intuition on the structure of the regions $\mathbb{W}^i$ and $\mathbb{I}^i$, $i=1,2$.
 On one hand, the cross structure of the boundaries, as well as their monotonicity can be heuristically explained by the principle that the firm which has the least installed power should install before the other.
-Then, it would be also true that the joint installation region should be a square for every fixed $x$, as seen in Figures \ref{fig:onestep_1}.
-Indeed, if that was not the case, then there would be states of the system which are transported to an installation region by any admissible control, see Figures \ref{fig:onestep_5} for reference.
+Then, it would be also true that the joint installation region should be a square for every fixed $x$, as seen in Figure \ref{fig:onestep_1}.
+Indeed, if that was not the case, then there would be states of the system which are transported to an installation region by any admissible control (see Figure \ref{fig:onestep_5}){, which is a contradiction in terms.} This provides a good motivation for assuming the \emph{$F$-structure} for the waiting and installation regions, which arises explicitly in the static game (cf. Section \ref{sec:free_bound_static}), to be in place also in the dynamic game.